bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Active (3 charges) - Reflip all coins.
 				- [ ] Passive - Monster coins on Tails cost half as much to destroy.
 			- [ ] **Athena**
-				- [ ] Active (3 charges) - Permanently reduce a coin's life penalty by 1.
+				- [ ] Active (3 charges) - Permanently reduce a coin's life penalty by 2.
-				- [ ] Passive - Before the first toss of each round, randomly Bless 3 coins.
+				- [ ] Passive - If your coins are ever all on tails, reflip all of them.
 			- [ ] **Hera**
 				- [ ] Active (3 charges) - Reflip a coin and its neighbors.
 				- [ ] Passive - When you reflip a coin, it always lands on the opposite side.
 			- [ ] **Apollo**
-				- [ ] Active (3 charges) - Clear all negative statuses from a coin, then (if possible), appy the opposite of that status.
+				- [ ] Active (3 charges) - Clear all negative statuses from a coin, then (if possible), apply the opposite of that status.
 				- [ ] Passive - You can see what each coin will land on in its next flip.
 			- [ ] **Hestia**
 				- [ ] Active (4 charges) - Make a coin Lucky.
-				- [ ] Passive - Lucky has a smaller effect, but can be applied multiple times to the same coin.
+				- [ ] Passive - Lucky has a smaller effect, but may be applied multiple times to the same coin.
+(Lucky applies a 10% heads chance boost but may stack up to 4 times, up to a 90% heads chance.)
 			- [ ] **Zeus**
 				- [ ] Active (4 charges) - Reflip a coin.
 				- [ ] Passive - When you reflip a coin, Supercharge it.